-If you contact us through one of our online contact forms, any personal data you provide to us will be used to deal with your enquiry and to help us respond appropriately to the services you have asked us to provide.
+If you contact us through one of our online contact forms, either on this website or the Legal Surgery App, any personal data you provide to us will be used to deal with your enquiry and to help us respond appropriately to the services you have asked us to provide.
 We may add your details to our marketing database unless you specifically tell us not to within the contact form.
 We will keep your data for a maximum of 12 months at which point it will be deleted from the website database.

 Please note that we cannot guarantee that any email you send via our website will be received by us and that the contents will remain secure during or following transmission.
 Similarly, we cannot guarantee that any email we send to you will remain secure.
 If you have any concerns about email security to or from us, you may wish to contact us by an alternative method, such as telephone or letter.

 How we share your information